-Site clearance will be minimal in nature.
+Site clearance will involve the demolition of existing function room & storage sheds.
 The quantity of waste will be small and will not likely cause significant environmental effects.
 On this basis the waste generation will not be of a level of significance that would require EIA.